 What Is Steel Microstructure?

-Steel microstructure refers to the arrangement and distribution of the different phases or constituents within a sample of steel at the microscopic level.
-These phases are typically composed of iron and other alloying elements.
-They can vary in structure and properties based on factors such as composition, heat treatment, and processing methods.
-The microstructure of steel stores the material’s genesis and it determines its chemical and physical properties.
+The microstructure of steel refers to the arrangement and distribution of phases composed of iron and alloying elements.
+These phases vary in structure and properties based on composition, heat treatment, and processing methods.
+This microstructure governs the steel's chemical and physical behavior and reflects its processing history.

 Are Steel Microstructure and Cast Steel the Same?